M12 (venture capital firm): Investments

 On April 11, 2017, it was reported that the security company Synack had raised $21 million from Microsoft Ventures, Hewlett Packard Enterprise, and Singtel.
 In late 2017, the company has invested in artificial intelligence with a new AI startup competition, and 3-D printing with Markforged.
 In March 2019, Markforged raised $82 million in venture funding, with M12 contributing.

 In March 2019, the company invested in Skedulo, a work scheduling company.
 In June 2019, M12 invested in AnyVision, a facial recognition company.
 After reporting by NBC news on the use of its technology in the West Bank and Gaza Strip, Microsoft hired Eric Holder, former US Attorney General, to conduct an audit of the company to ensure that it complies with Microsoft's ethical principles on biometric surveillance.

+In September 2019, M12 participated in a Series B funding round in Applied Intuition, a software company specializing in products for autonomous vehicles (AVs).

 In Jan 2020, it was announced that Microsoft Venture in a new round had taken a stake in SuperAwesome.
 In March 2020, Microsoft Ventures and Honeywell Ventures are in talks with FarEye to invest $40 million in the Logistics startup.